atan009/vimrc/README.md

 A simple and effective vim configuation
 -------------
-Getting started with vim could be a really difficult and boring task.
-Although vim is a really fun and easy tool, it is so different from Geany or Cloud9.
-This pre-configured vim package is something that can help anyone who just started to use vim enjoy it as much as we do.
+Getting started with vim can be a tedious and boring task.
+This pre-configured vim package is something that can make using vim more enjoyable and simpler for new users.

-In the package, there is a pre-configured `.vimrc` with all the configurations that can help coding faster.
-Wonder why?
-Download it and you can see the result.
+The `.vimrc` in this pre-configured vim package contains many configurations that are commonly used.
+Some of the configurations are commented out.
+If after looking at the `.vimrc` file and you decide to use some of the configurations that are not included, just remove the comments.

-As for the nine selected plugins, each are popular ones that every vim users should know.
+As for the nine selected plugins, each are popular ones that every vim user should know.
 Want to jump between folders with a few keys?
 Want to comment a whole paragraph with just a snap?
 The nine selected plugins have features that make programming easier than ever.

-The `.vimrc` in this pre-configured vim package contains a lot of configuration that are commonly used.
-Some of the configurations are commented out.
-If after looking at the `.vimrc` file and you decides to use some of the configurations that was not included, just take out the comments.

 To see what other programmers think about vim, go to [Stackoverflow: Is learning VIM worth the effort?](http://stackoverflow.com/questions/597077/is-learning-vim-worth-the-effort)